paigeyeung/exoplanetresearchworkshop/meetings.md

 # Meetings

-**Note (posted June 13, 2020):** Our past few meetings have been drop-in meetings in case you or your group needed help, and they were not recorded.
+**Note:** Most of our meetings beyond the first few large group meetings of each iteration are drop-in meetings, which are not recorded.
 All the relevant information you need to get going with your project should be either directly entered on this website or linked on this website.

 You can use this page to refer back to recordings and important information from our meetings.